 The Management Company and the SICAV are subject to SFDR.
-In accordance with SFDR, the Management Company is required to disclose information about the environmental or social characteristics of the Article 8 or 9 Portfolios that it manages, as set out in the Annex to this Appendix W below.
+In accordance with SFDR, the Management Company is required to disclose information about (i) the environmental or social characteristics of the Article 8 Portfolios that it manages; and (ii) the sustainable objective of the Article 9 Portfolios that it manages.
+This disclosure information is set out in the Annex to this Appendix X below.